 b.
 Any individual with responsibility for an aspect of campus security but who does not constitute or is not a member of the Department of Public Safety, such as Contract Security Officers and Event Security Staff;

 e.
-University vice presidents, deans, and department directors shall assist, annually, the CCO in identifying people within their units who may be CSAs for purposes of the Clery Act.
+University vice presidents, deans, and department directors must assist the CCO annually in identifying people within their units who may be CSAs for purposes of the Clery Act.
 Because personnel and job positions change, someone who is a CSA one year might not be a CSA the following year.
 To determine which individuals are CSAs, the function served by that individual must be considered.
-If someone has significant responsibility for student and campus activities, that individual is a CSA.
+If an individual has significant responsibility for student and campus activities, that individual is a CSA.

 a.
-CSAs must immediately notify the CCO of any reported crime.
+CSAs must immediately notify the CCO of any crime reported to them.
 CSAs are not responsible for determining whether a crime actually took place.

 b.
 Professional and pastoral counselors may be exempt from disclosing offenses reported to them in the course and scope of such capacity for the purposes of Clery Act compliance.
 Such exemptions, which are protected by state and federal evidence laws, are intended to ensure these individuals can provide appropriate counseling services without an obligation to report crimes about which they may have learned.

-c.
-CSAs shall receive Clery Act training on a regular basis through the Department of Public Safety.
-Annually, CSAs must be provided with instructions regarding Clery Act requirements and campus procedures for implementing them.
-Professional counselors and pastoral counselors should be advised of any procedures the campus has created for confidential reporting of crimes, such as anonymous tip lines, and should be encouraged to inform victims/clients of these procedures should they deem it appropriate.
+d.
+CSAs must receive Clery Act training on a regular basis through the Department of Public Safety.
+Annually, CSAs must be provided with instructions on Clery Act requirements and University procedures for implementing them.
+Professional counselors and pastoral counselors should be advised of any procedures the University has created for confidential reporting of crimes, such as anonymous tip lines, and should be encouraged to inform victims/clients of these procedures should they deem it appropriate.

 4.5 Campus Crime Log

 The Department of Public Safety maintains a log of reported criminal incidents available upon request.
 The crime log contains the nature, date, time, general location of each crime, and disposition of the complaint, if known.
-A 60-day long is available at the Department of Public Safety and also at security.boisestate.edu.
-A log of reported criminal incidents older than 60 days is available at the Department of Public Safety upon request within two business days.
+A 60-day log is available at the Department of Public Safety and also at https://www.boisestate.edu/publicsafety-security/campus-crime/campus-crime-log/.
+A log of reported criminal incidents older than 60 days is available at the Department of Public Safety upon request within two (2) University business days.

 4.6 Records Retention

-c.
-Correspondences to and from local police, CSAs, and the Department of Education having to do with Clery Act compliance;
+- Correspondences to and from local police, CSAs, and the Department of Education having to do with Clery Act compliance; and